rhdhorchestrator/orchestrator-demo/02_advanced/README.md

 ../scripts/build.sh --image=quay.io/orchestrator/demo-advanced --deploy
 ```

-Once the manifests are deployed, set the environements variables needed.
+Once the manifests are deployed, set the environments variables needed.

 To obtain an OpenShift API token, create a Service Account, assign permissions to it, and request a token: